 July 20th, 2021 · 34 minutes

-NASA's Chandra X-Ray Observatory has a bird's-eye view of exploding stars, black holes and other distant astronomical phenomenon.
-Part of interpreting the massive amounts of data the telescope collects is creating data visualizations.
-But how can someone who is blind or visually impaired share in the beauty and the science of the images Chandra da…
+NASA's Chandra X-Ray Observatory catalogs exploding stars, black holes and more, turning them into visualizations.
+How can someone who is blind share in the beauty and the science of the images Chandra data scientists create?
+You're about to find out.

 #54: Indoor Navigation: We're Working on the Sighted Experience